fractal-foundary/AuraSocial/productBackend/README.md

     - check whole jwt authentication process in registeration. (fool proof)
         - no need to store username in jwt token.
     - User CRUD --- serializer + view
+        - when user deleted his (profile + access_token) is also deleted with it.
     - Profile CRUD ---- serializer + view
         - add (Social Score) + (wallet address ---- why? cause i want the user identity on the blockchain world) in profile model
-    - calculate the initial social score
+    - calculate the initial social score using "Celery Beat" or "cron jobs" not using views or serializers.
 * Posts
     - Post CRUD ---- serializer + view
+* Follow
+    - follow -----> create
+    - unfollow -----> delete
+    - list follows and following accounts.

 ## frontend